406-252-8147

 The essence of strategy is in the balancing of focused, concerted commitment on one hand with the effective utilization of resources on the other.
 It is a difficult measurement to achieve and one where management flexibility plays a vital role.

 In part, staying flexible is really difficult to the limitations of operational assets, as well as in the level of rigidity of managerial thinking.
-As is often the case, when managers are faced with a major operational crisis they frequently fail to fully utilize the assets available to them.
+When managers are faced with a major operational crisis they frequently fail to fully utilize the assets available to them.
 Most often top managers in the Behavioral Health Field, even when forced into the strategic planning process, are simply unable to see the financial and market options available to them.

 When designing new delivery systems CEO’s must be capable of considering how they might build in strategic flexibility as part of their standard planning process.
-This approach suggests that treatment programs must have the technical capability of correctly examining their organizations strengths, weaknesses, opportunities and threats.
-Their thinking should also include how they might reposition themselves in the marketplace as well as their market strategies, given that they may not be as attractive as they once were.
+Strategic Flexibility suggests that treatment programs must have the technical capability of correcting their organizations strengths and weaknesses.
+The organization thinking should include include repositioning themselves in the marketplace.

 While at times the lack of flexibility can be directly related to a lack of assets, in most cases they are due to rigid, negative management attitudes that stem from an unwillingness to change.
 Too many health care managers are unable to recognize that delivery systems are changing and they’ll have to change as well.